We have several alphabets in the Montessori environments:

 - Printed onto card-stock or similar - one side is lower case, the other side is capital

-- All letters within a set are the same color
+- All letters within an alphabet set are the same color

 Handwriting charts - displayed in picture frames: Primary; useful in Elementary; usually written on Montessori banded-lined paper